I just went with the flow. I had a whole lesson planned out but life had different plans.

 I had no idea we were going to talk about ‘body shame’ which is at the heart of Intuitive Eating.

 I am so excited to share with you this episode with Linda Tucker.
 I believe this conversation with Linda provided the ‘key’ for me to deepen my understanding of Intuitive Eating in a much more resonant and powerful way than before.

 In the episode I share a bit about my struggles with shame.
-If you’ve been listening to the podcast before or reading my articles, you know I’m pretty open with shame.
+If you’ve been listening to the podcast before or reading my articles, you know I’m pretty open with shame, in part because of my experience of sharing in Overeaters Anonymous.
 It’s my core problem.

 But … BODY shame, specifically, was never my problem.
 So I always felt a little distant from Intuitive Eating Principle 8 of Respecting Your Body, which addresses body shame.

 But fortunately, I was speaking to the exact right expert in the field, Coach Linda Tucker, a vibrant woman who I highly recommend you check out!
 She also made the graphic of the banana split too – a true artist!

 Linda was able to give me (and you when you listen) the key to understanding shame.

 Shame is what prevents people from becoming an Intuitive Eater!!!